ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 3.3 Right wheel of the robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating the second wheel is easier as you can use the ``DEF-USE`` mechanism.
+Creating the second wheel is bit easier as you can use the ``DEF-USE`` mechanism of Webots.
 Select **Robot** > **children** > **HingeJoint** and then add a ``HingeJoint`` node.
 You have to select the first **HingeJoint** in order to have the second **HingeJoint** below.
 This will enable to correctly benefit of the ``DEF-USE`` mechanism as you can only have a ``USE`` if there is a corresponding ``DEF`` defined above in the scene tree.